 A second possible cause of ketosis breath isn’t directly linked to the breakdown of fat as a fuel source.

 Instead, it is a side issue caused by typical changes to the diet.
-As those on keto diets try to minimize the consumption of carbohydrates, so the diet is often filled with other constituents; most typically fat and protein.
+As those on keto diets try to minimise the consumption of carbohydrates, so the diet is often filled with other constituents; most typically fat and protein.

 A diet that is high in protein can have two impacts on breath.
 Firstly, the breakdown of protein in the body produces ammonia; this can lead to urine or breath smelling particularly strongly.
 If your breath has started to smell like a cat litter tray while on a ketosis diet then this may well be your culprit!